Changing jobs within UC

 Even if you take a job at another UC location after 120 days have passed, you should make sure your new location knows about your previous service so your records can be coordinated.

 In general, you may not change your insurance benefits when you transfer unless your plan is unavailable in your new location.
 You’ll keep your current enrollments at your new location.
 Therefore, you should not use At Your Service Online to enroll in your benefits at your new location.

 Sounds complicated, right?
 Don’t worry, just follow the steps below.

 Contact the benefits office at the location you’re leaving and the one your joining and let a benefits officer in each place know you’re transferring.
-The move is more likely to go smoothly if both offices are kept aware of how your transfer is progressing.
+They'll let you know which inter-location transfer coordinator you'll be working with.
+The move is more likely to go smoothly if both coordinators are kept aware of how your transfer is progressing.
 Be sure to keep in touch with both offices during the transfer to make sure your vacation, sick leave, UCRP service credit and other benefits records transfer seamlessly.

 Ask for a transfer form

 Ensure your new location receives your transfer form

 Check to be sure you can continue in your current medical plan since some are not available at all UC locations.
 If your plan is not available at your new location, you’ll be able to choose a new one.
 To do so, you'll need to fill out a UPAY 850 form and turn it in to the benefits office at your new location.
 Remember, you may need to select a new primary care physician and/or dentist after you transfer.
 Call your plans directly to make the selections.